pyOpenSci/python-package-guide/documentation/index.md

 An example GitHub repository with all of the major files in it including CONTRIBUTING.md, README.md, CODE_OF_CONDUCT.md and a LICENSE.txt file. *(screen shot taken Nov 23 2022)*
 ```

-The above files are ones that are evaluated in many online package health
+The above files are evaluated on many online platforms that track package health.
 platforms.
 Below you can see the community standards page that everyone
 has in their GitHub repository.